sav-che/TL-2/Authors/Tonduz, Adolphe {std. Tonduz}.md

-> [!cite] BHL link: this entry starts at [page 391](https://www.biodiversitylibrary.org/item/103683#page/401/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 391](https://www.biodiversitylibrary.org/page/33212433) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Tonduz, Adolphe (1862-1921), Swiss plant collector and botanist; studied at the Technical School at Lausanne 1876-1881, studied medicine at the University of Lausanne 1881-1885; with the Lausanne Botanical Institute 1885-1889; went to Costa Rica 1889 as collector at the Instituto fisico-geografica nacional founded by H. Pittier 1889-1903; employed at the Costa Rican Museo Nacional 1903-1920; from 1920-1921 pathologist at the Agricultural Service of Guatemala. (*Tonduz*).
+Tonduz, Adolphe (1862-1921), Swiss plant collector and botanist; studied at the Technical School at Lausanne 1876-1881, studied medicine at the University of Lausanne 1881-1885; with the Lausanne Botanical Institute 1885-1889; went to Costa Rica 1889 as collector at the Instituto fisico-geografica nacional founded by H. Pittier 1889-1903; employed at the Costa Rican Museo Nacional 1903-1920; from 1920-1921 pathologist at the Agricultural Service of Guatemala.
+**Abbreviated name**: *Tonduz*

 #### Herbarium and types